 There is no shame in a lot of laminate bodied ukes - they work for a certain price point.
 Sure, I own many solid wood ukuleles, some high end, and given the choice and budget I would always buy them, but I also have laminate instruments too.
 It's horses for courses.
 One thing you won't find me doing is looking down on laminates as a whole other than looking down on badly made instruments as a whole.
 Doesn't matter what they are made of, if it's bad, it's bad.

 So what do I advise?
-Well, same as I always advise - take advice, read reviews, and spend as much as you can reasonably afford on your ukuleles.
+Well, same as I always advise - take advice, read impartial reviews, and spend as much as you can reasonably afford on your ukuleles.
 If you can get into solid wood uke territory, bear in mind that you are looking at the intermediate to high end before you can guarantee yourself a killer tone, so don't overlook laminates.
 And certainly don't overlook laminates in place of cheap solid wood ukes with no tone whatsoever, that is just madness.
-Trust your own ears - if it sounds good - go for that one!
+As I tell anyone, I would take a good laminate over a cheap solid wood instrument any day of the week.

 © Barry Maz